-The herb is sometimes used as an anti-tumor remedy.
 Violas may prove useful in the treatment and prevention of secondary cancer tumors.
 Preliminary findings suggest that violas contain substances that can help control the growth of breast and lung cancers.

 Many poems make mention of the wonderful scent of viola (and violet) flowers.
 Herb books describe the smell as delicious and sweet.
 Expensive perfumes list violets as essential ingredients.

-Violas are one of our most beautiful spring flowers.
 The blooms come in many color combinations including white, lavender, purple, and every shade of blue.
 Viola leaves are heart-shaped and deep, rich green.
 The plants grow in a wide range of conditions but prefer moist, rich soil.
 They spread rapidly and can crowd out less vigorous plants.
 Let them have their way as a groundcover and they will produce a fabulous spring display.

-For medicinal purposes, harvest viola while flowering in spring.
 Use the whole plant immediately in a spring tonic or dry completely and store for winter use.

 * Large doses of viola may cause nausea and vomiting.
 Start out with small doses.
 Always consult with a physician before using any herbal remedy especially if you have heart problems.